Growing Binary Trees: Perspectives

 As a primary perspective, the connection between Mandelbrot polynomials and the framework of Flajolet and Odlyzko~\cite{FO82} allows for a precise characterization of the limit distribution of the deepest leaves.
 This approach provides a new way to analyze the tree's boundary and could be generalized to other substitution rules, offering a unified combinatorial view of extinction-based growth processes.

 Algorithmically, the iterative bottom-up sampling introduced in Section~\ref{sec:sampling} can be broadly extended.
 Natural next steps include the uniform generation of binary forests and the sampling of trees with partial profiles (e.g., profiles with "holes" representing intermediate levels of arbitrary sizes).
-Furthermore, the layer-by-layer independence of our combinatorial choices directly paves the way for an optimal unranking algorithm for binary trees with prescribed profiles.

-\paragraph{Acknowledgments} This work is partially funded by \textsc{anr-fwf} project \textsc{PAnDAG} ANR-23-CE48-0014-01 and \textsc{anr} project \textsc{COMETA-GAE} ANR-25-CE48-0602.
+\paragraph{Acknowledgments} This work is partially funded by \textsc{anr-fwf} project \textsc{PAnDAG} ANR-23-CE48-0014 and \textsc{anr} project \textsc{COMETA-GAE} ANR-25-CE48-0602.